commonsharp/SurvivalProject-Server/README.md

 **@guild-leave** - leaves your guild.

+# Bugs in the client
+There are some visual bugs in the client that the server cannot fix.
+To fix them, close the game and run the game again.
+* When you use a ranged attack, the projectile is invisible.

 # Game modes there aren't working yet
 - [ ] Infinity survival mode
 - [ ] Infinity symbol mode